Rseckman/ReadMeGenerator/README.md

   ## Description

   This project is designed to help the user create a proper read me file for their project.
-Using the comman line the user can answer a list of questions that will be formatted into a read me file for their use.
+Using the command line the user can answer a list of questions that will be formatted into a read me file for their use.

   ## Table of Contents